Things to do on a Rainy Day

 Popcorn time at the movies

 Everyone loves the cinema so why not check out the screenings on a rainy evening?
-There are plenty of movies with original language and also the Rotterdam Film Festival runs from 24th -26th May.
+There are plenty of movies with original language and Rotterdam Film Festival runs from 25th January - 5th of February 2024.
 Check out our favourite cinemas at Kino and Lantarenvenster for your cinematic moment in Rotterdam!

 Shop Inside